• Skip to primary navigation

 autumn rice bowl with a jar of creamy dressing on the side

 It was only a matter of time before I shared my favorite grain bowl!
 I am not exaggerating when I say I would eat some version of this for lunch 75% of the time if I could.
-The other 25% would be leftovers, of course.

-Grain bowls are such a rockstar meal for so many reasons: they’re satisfying and nutritionally balanced if you follow my formula, a great way to use odds and ends from the fridge, highlights seasonal produce, and present so beautifully.
+Grain bowls are such a perfect meal for so many reasons: they’re satisfying and nutritionally balanced if you follow my formula, a great way to use odds and ends from the fridge, highlights seasonal produce, and present so beautifully.
 What’s not to love?

 Here are the ingredients you need to make this one.

 • Brown rice.
 Any grain will work, but I love fluffy, slightly chewy brown rice in this particular bowl.
+Feel free to sub in farro, quinoa or couscous.

 • Apple, thinly sliced.
 Any sweet, crunchy variety works.
-I used a SweeTango.

 • Dried cherries.
 My go-to dried fruit, for a touch of sweetness.